TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 > telnet 127.0.0.1 \$cgDbPortRemote

-You should see 'Connected to 127.0.0.1' and probably password prompt.
+You should see "Connected to 127.0.0.1" and probably password prompt.
-Exit with ctrl-C or ctrl-\] then 'quit'.
+Exit with ctrl-C or ctrl-\] then "quit".

 Now test the connection to the database: